jcampbell1/simple-file-manager/README.md

 - Works with Unicode file names
 - The interface is usable from an iPad
 - XSRF protection, and an optional password.
+- Allows to write to files (still in development)

 ## Do not allow uploads on the public web